NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Iruxi Spirit Strike.md

 Your iruxi unarmed attacks channel the spiritual energy of your ancestors.
-Any unarmed attacks you acquire from iruxi heritages or ancestry feats gain the effects of a [[Equipment/Ghost Touch|Ghost Touch]] property rune.
+Any unarmed attacks you acquire from the lizardfolk ancestry, lizardfolk heritages, or lizardfolk ancestry feats gain the effects of a _ghost touch_ property rune.

-*Source: Pathfinder Lost Omens: Ancestry Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*